Theory of magnetoroton bands in moir\'e materials

-We would like to determine how introducing $\lambda\neq0$ affects the magnetoroton modes.
-As commented above, the periodic potential mixes SMA states related by a reciprocal lattice vector, but does not mix states within the Brillouin zone.
-We therefore expand the Hamiltonian (including the periodic potential) in terms of the SMA states, \cref{Singlemodeapproximation}:
+We would like to determine how introducing $\lambda\neq0$ changes the spectrum of elementary excitation energies.
+To do so we use the SMA states as an approximate representation of the elementary single particle-hole excitation subspace.
+The external potential mixes SMA states related by a reciprocal lattice vector, but does not mix states within the Brillouin zone.
+In this representation the elementary excitation Hamiltonian is

-where $\bm{q}$ is now restricted to the Brillouin zone of the periodic potential, $\bm{G}-\bm{G}'$ belongs to the first-shell of reciprocal lattice vectors and $\Delta_{\bm{q}}$ is the magnetoroton dispersion given by \cref{Singlemodeapproximation} see the SM \cite{Supplemental} for a derivation of this expression \footnote{We note that the quasi-particle-quasi-hole excitations in the large ${\bm q}$ limit do not couple strongly to the magnetorotons, hence we do not consider them in our derivation.}.
-The magnetoroton bands are obtained by diagonalizing $h_{\bm{q}}$ for all ${\bm q}$ in the Brillouin zone.
+where $\bm{q}$ is now restricted to the Brillouin zone of the periodic potential, $\bm{G}-\bm{G}'$ belongs to the first-shell of reciprocal lattice vectors and $\Delta_{\bm{q}}$ is the magnetoroton dispersion given by \cref{Singlemodeapproximation} (see the SM \cite{Supplemental} for a derivation of this expression \footnote{The fractionally charged quasi-particle-quasi-hole excitations present at large ${\bm q}$ do not couple strongly to the magnetorotons, hence we do not consider them in our derivation.}.)
+We refer to the energies obtained by diagonalizing $h_{\bm{q}}$, for all ${\bm q}$ in the Brillouin zone, as magnetoroton bands.
+The lowest eigenvalue of \cref{eq:matrix_elements} provides a variational estimate, within the space of SMA states, of the lowest excitation energy of the system.

 The off-diagonal terms in \cref{eq:matrix_elements} involve the three-point correlation function of the Laughlin state projected to the LLL.
 The latter is related to the unprojected three-point function: